Frequently Asked Questions

 Administrative registration at the University of Montpellier begins in early July.

-These dates may vary depending on the program you are enrolling in or your specific circumstances.
+These dates may vary depending on the program you are enrolling in or your individual circumstances.

-I’ve been accepted through Parcoursup or eCandidat—how do I enroll now?
+I’ve been accepted through Parcoursup or eCandidat—now how do I enroll?

 Log in to the enrollment application and fill in the required fields to complete your online enrollment.